 Recommendations for High-Tech equipment must be addressed within the Full Individual Evaluation.
 These recommendations should be supported by campus data collected based upon trials, interventions, and previous strategies documented and considered.
 However, there are no prerequisites for the consideration or provision of assistive technology.
 The FIE requires the collaboration of a multidisciplinary team which consists of a member of the Assistive Technology team, teachers, campus staff, parents/caretakers, campus based SLP, Related Service specialists, and other people/specialists that work with this student as deemed necessary.
 A member of the AT team must be involved in the evaluation process if high tech AT is being considered.
 The items considered "High Tech" are often expensive for purchase, not readily accessible, highly technical, and require specialized training and knowledge of the equipment/devices.
 Assistive Technology at this level is provided, documented, and tracked by the Assistive Technology team.
-Examples of High-Tech devices include dynamic display voice output devices (such as the Accent 1000) laptop computers with specialized software programs, Eye gaze communication systems, and portable tablets (such as an iPad).
+Examples of High-Tech devices include dynamic display voice output devices (such as the Accent 1000) IPADs with specialized software programs, and eye gaze communication systems.